2024 Michigan Wolverines football team: at No. 2 Ohio State

 On November 30, Michigan upset No. 2 Ohio State 13–10.
 Ohio State opened the scoring in the first quarter via a 29-yard field goal by Jayden Fielding.
 Michigan scored ten points in the second quarter via a one-yard touchdown run by Kalel Mullings and a 54-yard field goal by Dominic Zvada.
 Ohio State scored the final points of the quarter via a ten-yard touchdown pass from Will Howard to Jeremiah Smith.
 The score was tied, 10–10, at halftime.
 Ohio State was held scoreless in the second-half.
 After a scoreless third quarter, Michigan scored the final points on a game-winning 21-yard field goal by Zvada with 45 seconds remaining.

 The win marked the fourth consecutive against the Buckeyes, the longest streak for the Wolverines since 1988–91, Michigan's first victory over Ohio State while unranked since 1993, Michigan's first victory over Ohio State in Columbus while unranked since 1966, and the largest upset in the series history.

 With his 54-yard field goal in the second quarter, Dominic Zvada extended his program record of 50-plus yard field goals to seven on the season.

 Following the conclusion of the game, a fight broke out between members of the two teams after members of the Wolverines attempted to plant a flag at midfield.
 The skirmish ended with a few players and coaches bloodied and several players having been pepper sprayed by members of law enforcement.
 Both teams were later fined $100,000 by the conference.
+Shirts with a graphic depicting a player planting a flag reading "13-10" were sold shortly thereafter.